SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 > [!NOTE]
 > Before you can manage site collection app catalogs in your tenant, ensure that you have installed [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588) from November 2017 or newer.

 Alternatively, you can use the [Office 365 CLI](https://sharepoint.github.io/office365-cli?utm_source=msft_docs&utm_medium=page&utm_campaign=Use+the+site+collection+app+catalog) to manage your SharePoint site collection app catalogs.
 The Office 365 CLI is a cross-platform command line interface that can be used on any platform, including Windows, MacOS and Linux.
+Using [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps) to [create the app catalog](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/add-pnpsitecollectionappcatalog?view=sharepoint-ps) or [remove the app catalog](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/remove-pnpsitecollectionappcatalog?view=sharepoint-ps) is also an option when using Windows.

 ### Create a site collection app catalog